virtualcitySYSTEMS/map-ui/documentation/CONTENT_TREE.md

 /**
  * @typedef {ContentTreeItemOptions} LayerGroupContentTreeItemOptions
  * @property {Array<string>} layerNames list of LayerNames which should be activated on click
+ * @property {boolean} [showWhenNotSupported=false] - optional flag to show the item even if it is not supported by the activeMap.
  * @property {string} [defaultViewpoint] - the name of an optional default viewpoint */
 ```